apache/incubator-datalab/README.md

 -   Network interface for SSN node
 -   Security Group for SSN node (if it was specified, script will attach the provided one)
 -   Virtual network and Subnet (if they have not been specified) for SSN and EDGE nodes
+-   Storage account and blob container for necessary further dependencies and configuration files for Notebook nodes (such as .jar files, YARN configuration, etc.)
 -   Storage account and blob container for collaboration between Dlab users
 -   If support of Data Lake is enabled: Data Lake and shared directory will be created</details>